 Solid hair clipper maintenance is essential not only for your clippers’ performance and longevity but also for the person’s health and safety at the receiving end of the blade.

-To keep your blades in top shape, you should know how to properly clean and sharpen them, whether it’s for repeated use throughout a workday at the barbershop or infrequent personal use at home.
-To learn more, see the in-depth hair clipper care guide below.
+To keep the blades in top shape, you should know how to clean and sharpen hair clipper blades, whether it’s for repeated use throughout a workday at the barbershop or infrequent personal use at home.

 Cleaning your hair clippers after use is critical to extending the blade’s lifetime and sustaining its efficiency.
 Without this maintenance step, your clippers will essentially become a breeding ground for germs and bacteria, which will pose a risk to you or your clients’ health.